- Overview

 Strength, Bioavailability, Special Qualities: Varies

-Uses & Effects: Oral form is not a safe source of dietary magnesium; transdermally (in a bath) has positive effects, especially muscles and nerves
+Uses & Effects: Oral form is not a safe source of dietary magnesium; transdermally (in a bath) has positive effects, especially on muscles and nerves

 Primary Target: Gut and General

-Laxative Properties: High orallyl, Extremely low transdermally
+Laxative Properties: High orally, Extremely low transdermally

 6. Magnesium chloride oil

-Strength, Bioavailability, Special Qualities: An oily magnesium salt in liquid form, harvested from the Dead Sea; comes as a transdermal gel, oil or spray
+Strength, Bioavailability, Special Qualities: An oily magnesium salt in liquid form, harvested from the Dead Sea; comes as a transdermal gel, oil, or spray

 Uses & Effects: Good adjunct therapy to increase magnesium level beyond what can be achieved; may help muscle pain; useful for those who cannot tolerate oral forms